Polish Indoor Athletics Championships

 The Polish Indoor Athletics Championships (Halowe mistrzostwa Polski seniorów w lekkoatletyce) is an annual indoor track and field competition organised by the Polish Athletic Association, which serves as the national championship for the sport in Poland.
 Typically held over two to three days in February during the Dutch winter, it was first added to the national calendar in 1933, supplementing the main outdoor Polish Athletics Championships held in the summer since 1920.
-The national indoor competition was held from 1933–56 (with a break during World War II from 1939 to 1945).
+The national indoor competition was held from 1933 to 1956 (with a break during World War II from 1939 to 1945).
 After a near twenty-year gap, the championships was restored to its annual fixture in 1973.

 Events

 The following athletics events feature as standard on the Polish Indoor Championships programme: